Statfold Barn Railway: History

 After Wabtec acquired LH Group in 2012, Graham retained the rights to produce steam locomotives under the Hunslet name.
 He had produced the first new steam powered Hunslet in 2006, and used the same facilities to restore items in the collection.
 In March 2010 some 51 locomotives were based on the Statfold Barn Railway, either operable or waiting for restoration or rebuild.

 In 2017, Graham and Carol Lee gave the collection of over 100 locomotives and associated vehicles, equipment and ephemera to the newly formed Statfold Narrow Gauge Trust, to ensure the collection was retained and maintained at its current site.
+In 2025 Lee was awarded an MBE (Member of the Most Excellent Order of the British Empire) in the King's Birthday Honours List, in recognition of his work within the railway industry and his charitable works over several decades.